lukekeyte/SIMBA/README.md

 simba.create_input('my_input.dat')
 ```

-You will also need to have a correctly formatted chemical network file available.
+&nbsp;&nbsp;&nbsp;&nbsp; You will also need to have a correctly formatted chemical network file available.
 A template can be generated using:
 ```python
 simba.create_network("directory/to/save/network/")
 ```

-Don't forget to specify the path to the chemical network file in your input file!
+&nbsp;&nbsp;&nbsp;&nbsp; Don't forget to specify the path to the chemical network file in your input file!

 2. Modify the input parameters in `my_input.py` according to your needs